briceanu/simple-RAG-app/README.md

 📚 FastAPI RAG Application (Retrieval-Augmented Generation)

-This project is a Retrieval-Augmented Generation (RAG) API built with FastAPI, Pinecone (vector database), and a text embedding model (OpenAI, Amazon Bedrock Titan, or Llama embeddings).
+This project is a Retrieval-Augmented Generation (RAG) API built with FastAPI, LangChain, Pinecone (vector database), and a text embedding model (OpenAI, Amazon Bedrock Titan, or Llama embeddings).

+It allows you to:

 It allows you to: